-Sprint CEO Dan Hesse discusses throttling data of customers while roaming, pausing LightSquared dealAlex Wagner - Deputy Managing Editor, News Desk
+Sprint CEO Dan Hesse discusses throttling data of customers while roaming, pausing LightSquared dealAlex Wagner - Editorial Director of News and Content

 Sprint is known for touting its unlimited data plans in the face of tiered and throttled offerings from its competitors, especially with the arrival of the iPhone on the Now Network.
 However, today Sprint CEO Dan Hesse made some headlines speaking about his carrier's unlimited data at an investor conference.
 According to a report from Dow Jones Newswire, Hesse said that Sprint throttles the data of about 1 percent of its users, adding that "those that want to abuse" Sprint's unlimited data plan can be knocked off.
 The good news is it seems that the exec was misquoted.
 TechCrunch explains that Hesse was actually talking about throttling folks that gobble up data while roaming.
 Throttling a customer's data while roaming is covered by the fine print of Sprint's contracts, which say that the carrier can begin putting a stop to heavy data consumers after they reach 300MB of "off-network" use.